New targets for relic antineutrino capture: Abstract

 \section{Abstract}

-The electron capture (EC) decaying $^{163}$Ho has been a candidate for measuring the electron neutrino mass since a long time and recently the interest in $^{163}$Ho has been renewed also because of a possible relic antineutrino capture experiment.
-However, if there is no overdensity in the antineutrino distribution, the detection of relic antineutrinos using $^{163}$Ho is extremely challenging with current techniques.
-We have searched for new possible candidates to detect relic antineutrinos by resonant absorption in EC decaying nuclei.
-We propose $^{131}$Ba, $^{159}$Dy, $^{175}$Hf, $^{195}$Au, and $^{243}$Cm as new possible targets for the relic antineutrino capture and call for highly precise experiments of the $Q_{EC}$ values for these new candidates.
+$^{163}$Ho has been considered as a suitable candidate for the capture of relic antineutrinos.
+However, the detection of the relic antineutrino using $^{163}$Ho is extremely challenging with current techniques.
+Therefore, we have searched for new targets for relic antineutrino detections through the resonant capture on nuclides undergoing electron capture.
+We have investigated nuclear and atomic properties of all nuclides.
+And we finally propose $^{131}$Ba, $^{159}$Dy, $^{175}$Hf, $^{195}$Au, and $^{243}$Cm as new candidates for the relic antineutrino detection, and call for high precise experiments of $Q_{\rm EC}$-values and intensities of EC decays for these new candidates.